tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/unity/add-adnetworks-en.md

 ```

 ## Resolver Settings
-Place any ad network you want according the following template at `Assets\TapsellPlus\Editor\TapsellPlusDependencies.xml`.
+Place any ad network you want according the following template at `Assets\Yelloadwise\Editor\YelloadwiseDependencies.xml`.

 ```xml
 <dependencies>